godotengine/godot-vscode-plugin/README.md

 A complete set of tools to code games with
 [Godot Engine](http://www.godotengine.org/) in Visual Studio Code.

-**IMPORTANT NOTE:** Versions 1.0.0 and later of this plugin only support Godot 3.2 or later.
+**IMPORTANT NOTE:** Versions 1.0.0 and later of this extension only support Godot 3.2 or later.

 ## Features